libsdl-org/libtiff/doc/functions/libtiff.rst

         the file descriptor used within ``libtiff``.
     * - :c:func:`TIFFClientOpen`
       - open a file for reading or writing
+    * - :c:func:`TIFFClientOpenExt`
+      - open a file for reading or writing with options, such as re-entrant error and warning handlers may be passed
     * - :c:func:`TIFFClose`
       - close a previously opened TIFF file
     * - :c:func:`TIFFComputeStrip`